 Corrales home prices are not only among the most expensive in New Mexico, but Corrales real estate also consistently ranks among the most expensive in America.

-Corrales is a decidedly white-collar village, with fully 90.64% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Corrales is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Corrales who work in management occupations (15.23%), sales jobs (12.83%), and office and administrative support (10.13%).
+Corrales is a decidedly white-collar village, with fully 95.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Corrales is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Corrales who work in management occupations (21.95%), healthcare (11.26%), and teaching (9.21%).

 Also of interest is that Corrales has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Corrales telecommute to their jobs.
-Overall, about 14.64% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.99% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Corrales in 2010 was $40,317, which is wealthy relative to New Mexico and the nation.
-This equates to an annual income of $161,268 for a family of four.
-However, Corrales contains both very wealthy and poor people as well.
+The per capita income in Corrales in 2018 was $49,669, which is wealthy relative to New Mexico and the nation.
+This equates to an annual income of $198,676 for a family of four.

-Corrales is a somewhat ethnically-diverse village.
+Corrales is an extremely ethnically-diverse village.
 The people who call Corrales home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Corrales residents report their race to be White, followed by Native American.
+The greatest number of Corrales residents report their race to be White, followed by Asian.
 Corrales also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.71% of the village’s residents.
-Important ancestries of people in Corrales include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 26.25% of the village’s residents.
+Important ancestries of people in Corrales include German, English, Irish, Italian, and European.

 The most common language spoken in Corrales is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.